On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial

-The constraints ${\vec {\cal P}} \approx 0$ are the rest-frame conditions identifying the inertial rest frame.
-Having chosen the Fokker-Pryce center of inertia as origin of the 3-coordinates, the ({\it interaction-dependent}) constraints ${\vec {\cal K}} \approx 0$ are their gauge fixing: they eliminate the internal 3-center of mass so not to have a double counting (external, internal).
-Therefore the isolated system is described by the external non-covariant 3-center of mass $\vec z$, $\vec h$, and by an {\it internal space} of Wigner-covariant relative variables ($M$ and ${\vec {\bar S}}$ depend only upon them).
+The constraints ${\vec {\mathcal{P}}} \approx 0$ are the \textit{rest-frame conditions} identifying the inertial rest frame.
+Having chosen the Fokker-Pryce center of inertia as origin of the 3-coordinates, the (\textit{ interaction-dependent}) constraints ${\vec {\mathcal{K}}} \approx 0$ can be shown \cite{1,3} to be their gauge fixing: they eliminate the internal 3-center of mass so not to have a double counting (external, internal).
+Therefore the isolated system is described by the external non-covariant 3-center of mass $\vec z$, $\vec h$, and by an \textit{internal space} of Wigner-covariant relative variables ($M$ and ${\vec {\bar S}}$ depend only upon them).